AvirupChakraborty-2212/DECS_Project_KV_Server/Readme.md

 {"key":"2","value":"3","source":"cache"}
 ```

-**Functionalities of the System Components:**
+## Functionalities of the System Components:
 1. **Server**: The server supports create, read, update and delete operations using RESTful APIs svr.Get, svr.Post, svr.Delete.
-|- read: When reading a key-value pair, first checks the cache.
+- **read**: When reading a key-value pair, first checks the cache.
 If it exists, reads it from the cache; otherwise, fetches it from the database and inserts it into the cache, evicting an existing pair if necessary.
-|- create: When a new key-value pair is created, it is stored both in the cache and in the database.
+- **create**: When a new key-value pair is created, it is stored both in the cache and in the database.
 If the cache is full, evict an existing key-value pair based on LRU.
-|- update: When a key is updated it is simultaneously updated in the database and the cache if the key exists.
+- **update**: When a key is updated it is simultaneously updated in the database and the cache if the key exists.
 svr.Post is used here instead of separate functions for Put and Update as it handles the insert and update operations in a compact manner within the same method (query).
-|- delete: Performs all delete operations on the database.
+- **delete**: Performs all delete operations on the database.
 If the affected key-value pair also exists in the cache, deletes it from the cache as well to synchronize it with the database and prevent inconsistent data.
-|- stats: using a new endpoint : GET /stats svr.Get - This returns the number of cache hits and cache misses and cache hit rate.
+- **stats**: using a new endpoint : GET /stats svr.Get - This returns the number of cache hits and cache misses and cache hit rate.

 2. **Cache**: It is an in-memory LRU cache.
 In the current server implementation, we are using the built-in C++ Standard Library to implement the LRU Cache.